-Follow the suggested actions is solved. in the orde r in which they are listed in the A ction column until the problem server," on page 153 to determine nich components are field replace If an action step is preceded trained service technician. oy "(Trained I service technician only)," that s tep must be performed only by a Memory Logging Limit Reached for DIMM One of the DIMMs on Memory Subsystem One of the DIMMs.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

+trained service technician.
+Memory Logging Limit Reached for DIMM One of the DIMMs on Memory Subsystem One of the DIMMs.
 Error The memory logging limit has been reached.
 Check the IBM support website for an applicable retain tip or firmware update that applies to this memory error.
-Swap the affected DIMMs (as indicated by the error LEDs on the system board or the event logs) to a different memory channel or microprocessor (see "Installing a memory module" on page 199 for memory population).
-If the error still occurs on the same DIMM, replace the affected DIMM.
-(Trained service technician only) If the problem occurs on the same DIMM connector, check the DIMM connector.
-If the connector contains any foreign material or is damaged, replace the system board (see "Removing the system board" on page 224 and "Installing the system board" on page 226).
-(Trained service technician only) Remove the affected microprocessor and check th microprocessor socket pins for any damaged pins.
-If a damage is found, replace the system board" on page 224 and "Installing the system board (see "Removing the system board" on page 224 and "Installing the system board on page 226).
-(Trained Service technician only) Replace the affected microprocessor socket pins for any damaged pins.
-If a damage is found, replace the system board (see "Removin the system board" on page 224 and "Installing the syster board" on page 226).
-(Trained Service technician only) Replace the affected microprocessor (see "Removing a microprocessor and heat sink" on page 217 and "Installing a microprocessor and heat sink" Memory DIMM Configuration Error for One of the DIMMs on Memory Subsystem One of the DIMMs.
-Error A DIMM configuration error has occurred. on page 219).
-Make sure that DIMMs are installed in the correct sequence and have the same size, type,
+2. Swap the affected DIMMs (as indicated by the error LEDs on the system board or the event logs) to a different memory channel or microprocessor (see "Installing a memory module" on page 217 for memory population).
+3. If the error still occurs on the same DIMM, replace the affected DIMM.
+4. (Trained service technician only) If the problem occurs on the same DIMM connector, check the DIMM connector.
+If the connector contains any foreign material or is damaged, replace the system board (see "Removing the system board" on page 247 and "Installing the system board" on page 248).
+5. (Trained service technician only) Remove the affected microprocessor and check the microprocessor socket pins for any damaged pins.
+If a damage is found, replace the system board (see "Removing the system board" on page 247 and "Installing the system board" on page 248).
+6. (Trained Service technician only) Replace the affected microprocessor (see "Removing a microprocessor and heat sink" on page 238 and "Installing a microprocessor and heat sink" on page 240).

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

+trained corvide technicians Memory DIMM Configuration Error for One of the DIMMs on Memory Subsystem One of the DIMMs.
+Error A DIMM configuration error has occurred.
+Make sure that DIMMs are installed in the correct sequence and have the same size, type, speed, and technology.
 Memory DIMM disabled for One of the DIMMs on Memory Subsystem One of the DIMMs.
-Info DIMM disabled 1.
-Make sure the DIMM is installed correctly (see "Installing a memory module" on page 199 for memory population).
+Info DIMM disabled Make sure the DIMM is installed correctly (see "Installing a memory module" on page 217 for memory population).
 2. If the DIMM was disabled because of a memory fault (memory uncorrectable error or memory logging limit reached), follow the suggested actions for that error event and restart the server.
 3. Check the IBM support website for an applicable retain tip or firmware update that applies to this memory event.
 If no memory fault is recorded in the logs and no DIMM connector error LED is lit, you can re-enable the DIMM through the Setup utility or the Advanced Settings Utility (ASU).